-The Atlas of NSW Wildlife (DEC 2004) was utilised to identify known threatened flora within 5km and threatened fauna within 10km of the reserve (see Appendix 2 for list).
-The fire ecology requirements of these species have been considered.
+Threatened flora within 5km and threatened fauna within 10km of the reserve have been identified (see Appendix 2) and the fire ecology requirements of those species considered.

-2.11 Noxious Weed Act 1993
+2.12 Noxious Weed Act 1993

-This Act requires Council to control noxious weeds and destroy notifiable weeds within areas under its control; and ensure that private land holders do the same.
+This Act requires Council to control noxious weeds and destroy notifiable weeds within areas under its control; and ensure that private landholders do the same.